 Forms to Complete Before Your Appointment

-Once you have an appointment with Virginia Prosthetics, please download the following forms by clicking on each one.
+Once you have an appointment with Virginia Prosthetics and Orthotics, please download the following forms by clicking on each one.
 Completing and printing each form prior to your visit will help save you time at your first visit.

 Having health insurance doesn't, unfortunately, guarantee that your prosthesis or orthosis is covered.
-At Virginia Prosthetics, we're working with state and national government leaders to change that.
+At Virginia Prosthetics and Orthotics, we're working with state and national government leaders to change that.
 Until we do, it's important to determine exactly what your insurance covers before you begin treatment.
 Our staff will assist you in researching your benefits.

 The term "Prosthetic Parity" simply means that commercial health insurance carriers are required to provide coverage for prosthetic devices and components, including their repair and replacement.
 This essentially puts prosthetic care on par with other critical medical and surgical services.